Boost Motivation with Universal Design for Learning

 Let them choose the challenge level of an activity or assignment, or the types of assignments they complete.

-• You also might utilize contract grading in which students decide on the grade they want to achieve first, and then select the assignments that will earn them that grade.
+Contract grading is another way to provide learner choice.
+Here, students decide on the grade they want to achieve first, and then select the assignments that will earn them that grade.
 Read more about this idea in Making the Pitch for Contract Grading from Old Dominion University.

 Let them choose content and/or context.